 Newell Brands reserves the right to reject any and all proposals and does not bind itself to accept the lowest bid for any materials, products or services submitted.
 Non-acceptance of any proposal will not imply any criticism of or deficiency in any proposal.
 Non-acceptance will mean that another approach was deemed by Newell Brands to be more advantageous.

-In addition to meeting the requirements of Newell Brands's Supplier Code of Conduct and the requirements of our customers, the Ethical Standards Manual and associated processes intend to improve the quality of life of the workers that make the merchandise we supply, comply with legal requirements and global ethical business practices, and insure business processes are in place that comply with the supplier code of conduct.
+In addition to meeting the requirements of Newell Brands’ Vendor Code of Conduct and the requirements for our customers, the Responsible Sourcing Manual and associated processes intend to improve the quality of life of the workers that make the merchandise we supply, comply with legal requirements and global ethical business practices, and insure business processes are in place that comply with the Vendor Code of Conduct

 Conflict Minerals Policies